MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 ### ScanLog.csv

 ScanLog.csv contains the final scan status of all items of the task selected.
-Each row in the csv file represents an item of the selected task.
+Each row in the .csv file represents an item of the selected task.

 |Column|Description|
 |:-----|:-----|